Our aims and objectives

 - Animal exploitation also negatively affects human justice (global food distribution issues, etc)

-- Animal farming is no longer sustainable and severely damaging to the environment
+- Animal farming is not sustainable and is severely damaging to the environment

 - Balanced vegan nutrition is healthy.